Adelaide-Autonomous-Racing-Kit/ac-interface/src/tools/data_generation/README.md

 Each track needs to be manually inspected and a file with associated constants created prior to being able to use the generator, see `tracks/monza.py` and register the `TrackData` object in `tracks/tracks.py`.
 Introduction of a new map requires each vertex groups semantic label to be decided on, any vertex groups that should be removed and any that require their materials to be modified so they are distinguishable from an important class.
 We usually open the mesh in blender to inspect any classes that are ambiguous and progressively refine them based on visualisation of the coded rules.
+Similarly car specific camera positioning data needs to be registered in the `cars/` folder.
+The details for camera offset and pitch can be found in the game files for each car.
+Specifically, each car has a `car.ini` file inside a `data.acd` archive that you need to unpack with content manager to access.
-It can be helpful to assemble the data into a video with the raw capture on the left and the generated data on the right using `test_video.py` script.
+It can be helpful to assemble the data into a video with the raw capture on the left and the generated data on the right using `src/analysis/test_video.py` script.